Diocese-logo-white

 General Guidelines

-• Records since 1930 are not open for research.
+• Records from 1930 to the present are not open for genealogical research.

-• We do not have any general indexes — automated or otherwise — for the sacramental records.
+• The Archives does not have a general index, automated or otherwise, for its sacramental records.

-• We cannot respond to requests for general searches, such as a certain surname, or all records on a certain family within a l large timespan or geographic area.
-For example we cannot respond to a request such as, “Please send me all the information you have on the Smith family who came to Northeastern Wisconsin about 1853…ˮ
+• We cannot accommodate broad requests for a surname or all records relating to a particular family over a large period of geographic area.
+For example, we cannot fulfill a request such as, “Please send me all the information you have on the Smith family who came to northeastern Wisconsin about 1853.ˮ

 What We Need From You

-• Your information on a family group sheet, if possible.
+• Family information: If possible, provide a family group sheet with the information you know.
 Be as complete and concise as possible.
-Include any additional information that might help locate the information.
+Include any additional information that may help us identify and locate the correct records.

 Finding Aids